4 mobile communication questions you should be asking

 Mobile communications technology has evolved far beyond basic phone calls in our personal lives – and this is just as true in the workplace.
 With more employees on the road or working remotely, the nature of collaboration is changing and businesses need to adapt.

 To keep productivity levels elevated, companies should deploy communication technologies that offer more pathways to collaboration.
-Beyond audio conferences, this means adding video, chat, team messaging and screen sharing capabilities.
+Beyond audio conferences, this means adding video, chat, team messaging and screen-sharing capabilities.
 What’s more, this functionality should be easily extended to all types of mobile and desktop devices.

 Is It Secure?

-When employees spend less time working in the office, they spend more time connecting through unknown networks – whether they’re in a remote workplace, at home, the airport, or a local coffeehouse.
+When employees spend less time working in the office, they spend more time connecting through unknown networks – whether they’re in a remote workplace, at home, at the airport, or at a local coffeehouse.
 This can raise safety concerns, particularly for highly regulated industries like financial services or healthcare.
 Be sure your communications solution supports security methods such as encryption and authentication, which are designed to keep voice and signalling safe even in public hot spots.

 What To Do Now?

 So how does your current phone system stack up?
 If you answered “no” to any of these questions, you may be missing out on the most significant benefits of a mobile workforce.
 By upgrading to communications technology that supports an “anywhere, anytime” business mindset, you’ll hand your mobile employees a set of tools that make them more productive and your business more competitive.
-You should also check these 5 reasons why you need mobile device management.